cis1951/lec5-code/README.md

 > **Some food for thought:** Why did we need to pass in a `Binding` with the `$` here?

-Now, let's use the `.toolbar` modifier to add a button to the top right of the navigation bar:
+Now, let's use the `.toolbar` modifier to add a button to the top right of the navigation bar.
+Note this must be applied *inside* the `NavigationStack` since this is what is managing our navigation.
+Therefore you can place this modifier at the end of the `List`'s modifiers.
 ```swift
 .toolbar {
     ToolbarItem {